 Examples: Serve their teammates even when it is hard or costly, Invest the extra time to know their plays and the responsibilities of every player on the team for every play, Be aware of teammates going through hard situations off the court/field and be available to listen first and help second, Lead the team in prayer, while also being a great example with your actions on and off the court/field even when it is hard.
 Holding teammates accountable to play defense as you lead with great defense effort.
 Talk to the team in inspiring ways during halftime, timeouts, and after the game.

 Ask the question and allow each player to answer who is willing: "What is the greatest sacrifice someone has ever made for you and tell us how/why they did it?"

 The coach is limited to only a 1-2 min. max story of when someone sacrificed for you.
 The emphasis is on the players sharing their experiences.
 Coaches can bring the discussion around to the sacrifice Jesus made for us AFTER everyone has had the chance to share their personal story.

-Keys to every Practice: *Get to know teammates better and have fun while competing.
+Keys to every Practice: *Get to know teammates better and have FUN competing at everything you do.